kostiakoval/WatchKit-Apps/README.md

 -- [Video Tutorial ](https://youtu.be/7UzinR_lK6U?list=PLVl4zOKOc8swguo5Fze1eZaHUtj3gUTkw)

+# Contribute

+Please open an issue with bugs and missing features, functionality or ideas for improvements.
+Also you can contribute by making a Fork and sending a pull request.
+I would love that

 # Ideas!

 Have an idea for the Watch App?
 Do you want it to be open-sourced here?
 Let's share knowledge, apps and happiness!
 Let's make this world a better place together!
 **Contact me!**

 # Contact